Urban and Regional Planning Degrees & Certificates

 - The formulation of future development policies, especially as the process involves identifying problems, establishing objectives, generating and evaluating alternative plans, and implementing them.

-The Master of Urban Planning (M.U.P.) degree offers professional education in the planning field.
-Graduates may eventually apply their professional skills in various government agencies, private enterprises, or nonprofit organizations within a variety of subject areas.
+The Master of Urban and Regional Planning (M.U.R.P.) degree offers professional education in the planning field.
+Graduates may eventually apply their professional skills in various government agencies, private enterprises, or non-profit organizations within a variety of subject areas.

-Students choose to concentrate their studies in such areas as:
+Students choose to focus their studies in such areas as:

 - Land Use and Environmental Planning